-- treating uUTI with an oral formulation in community treatment settings; - treating cUTI with either initiation of IV therapy in the hospital, and/or transitioning to oral formulation upon discharge to complete therapy in the community setting; and - treating cIAI with either initiation of IV therapy in the hospital, and/or transitioning to oral formulation upon discharge to complete therapy in the community setting.
+- treating uUTI with an oral formulation in community treatment settings; - treating cUTI with initiation of IV therapy in the hospital, and transitioning to oral formulation upon discharge to complete therapy in the community setting; and - treating cIAI with initiation of IV therapy in the hospital, and transitioning to oral formulation upon discharge to complete therapy in the community setting.

-Acute cystitis remains one of the most common indications for prescribing antimicrobials to otherwise healthy women, resulting in as many as 13.5 million office or emergency room visits in the United States annually, according to a market assessment conducted in 2016.
+Acute cystitis remains one of the most common indications for prescribing antimicrobials to otherwise healthy women, resulting in as many as 13.5 million office or emergency room visits in the United States annually, according to a review published in 2015.
 Up to 50% of all women experience one episode by 32 years of age.
-In addition, there are approximately four million patients a year in the United States for the more serious cases of cUTI.
+In addition, there are approximately 3.6 million patients a year in the United States for the more serious cases of cUTI.

 In addition, cIAIs are the second most common cause of infectious mortality in intensive care units.
-Among approximately 275,000 cIAI patients in the United States each year, broad spectrum antibiotics are generally administered as first line treatment; treatment failure is more common due to the serious nature of these infections.
+Among approximately 350,000 cIAI patients in the United States each year, broad spectrum antibiotics are generally administered as first line treatment; treatment failure is more common due to the serious nature of these infections.

-In the United States, E. coli resistance presently exceeds 20% for fluoroquinolones, trimethoprim/sulfamethoxazole and ampicillin.
+In the United States, E. coli resistance presently exceeds 20% for fluoroquinolones, trimethoprim-sulfamethoxazole and ampicillin.
 Our market research indicated that physicians identified the lack of effective oral agents for these more difficult drug-resistant infections as a key unmet need in their practice.
-Physicians are particularly concerned by drug-resistant infections in the 35% of patients considered to be at elevated risk, as they pose significant potential clinical and economic challenges to the healthcare system when therapy results in treatment failure.
+Physicians are particularly concerned by drug-resistant infections in the 35% of patients considered to be at elevated risk for treatment failure, as they pose significant potential clinical and economic challenges to the healthcare system when initial therapy is unsuccessful.